Poisson--Dirichlet approximation for counting integers with divisors in an interval: Introduction

 with $\delta \coloneqq 1-\frac{1+\log_2 2}{\log 2} = 0.086\ldots$ as $y \to \infty$.

-In 1980, Tenenbaum \cite{tenenbaum1980} proved that the following limit always converges for all $0 \le u < v \le 1$:
+In 1980, Tenenbaum \cite{tenenbaum1980} proved that the following limit exists for all $0\le u<v\le 1$:

 In 1984, Tenenbaum \cite{tenenbaum1984} gave precise upper and lower bounds for $H(x, y, z)$ in various ranges of $(x, y, z)$, and in 2008, Ford \cite{ford2008} was able to determine the order of magnitude of $H(x, y, z)$ for all $(x, y, z)$ satisfying $2 \le y < z \le x$.
-This result in one key range obtained in \cite{ford2008} is the following:
+One of the key estimates obtained in \cite{ford2008} is the following:

 whenever $2y \le z \le \min\{y^2, x\}$, $100 \le y \le x^{2/3}$ and $x$ is sufficiently large and with $w \coloneqq \tfrac{\log z/y}{\log y}$.